-Or you might want to take the following Level 3 vocational qualifications:
+You might want to take one of these Level 3 vocational qualifications:

 Get an apprenticeship:

 Creative Pioneers is a good source of apprenticeships in these fields.
-This will not necessarily get you into the animation industry but will put you in a stronger position to apply for marketing roles.
+This will not necessarily get you into the games industry but will put you in a stronger position to apply for games marketing roles.

 Start your own channel: